Documentation Index

 - Edit ingestor-job.yaml:

-metadata.name: Unique job name (e.g. ingestor-job-train and ingestor-job-test)image: The tag you built and pushedLABEL_FILE: Path inside container (e.g. /data/train.csv). - Points to csv file with labels and/or data in case of tabular dataTABLE_NAME: Unique table name (no spaces, one per dataset).
-Title is optionalPATH_TO_LOCAL_DATASET_FILE: Path to your dataset file within the containerSRC_PATH: Root inside the container where your files are mounted
+metadata.name: Unique job name (e.g. ingestor-job-train and ingestor-job-test)image: The tag you built and pushedLABEL_FILE: Path inside the pod to the labels CSV, under the PVC mount (e.g./data/shared/labels.csv).
+For tabular data, this is the same file that contains both labels and features.TABLE_NAME: Unique table name (no spaces, one per dataset).
+Title is optionalSRC_PATH: Root of the mounted dataset directory inside the pod (/data/shared, backed by~/.tracebloc/<workspace>/dataon the client host)

 - Deploy to Kubernetes